fadliahmad/about_me/README.md

 Here is some fun fact about me:

-    🎓 I studied Informatics and Management when I was in college 📊 A Data Analyst who wants to switch or gain exposure in the ⚙️ Data Engineering Field 📖 I used this GitHub for my project and portfolio
+    🎓 I studied Informatics Management when I was in college 📊 A Data Analyst who wants to switch or gain exposure in the ⚙️ Data Engineering Field 📖 I used this GitHub for my project and portfolio